robert17/iotf-rtd/docs/messaging/devices.rst

 	d:**org\_id**:**device_type**:**device\_id**

 - A Device must be registered before it can connect
-- When connecting to the QuickStart service no authentication (or registration) is required
+- When connecting to the Quickstart service no authentication (or registration) is required

 ----